Maria Palaiologina: Arranged marriage

 Michael VIII, the Byzantine emperor based in Constantinople, attempted to maintain friendly relations with both khanates.
 Hulagu had been negotiating for a lady of the imperial family of Constantinople to be added to his number of wives, and Michael selected his illegitimate daughter Maria.
 He also betrothed another of his daughters, Maria's sister Euphrosyne Palaiologina, to Nogai Khan, head of the Golden Horde.
 Both khanates maintained an attitude of tolerance towards the Christians.

 On her journey to marry Hulagu, Maria left Constantinople in 1265, escorted by the abbot of Pantokrator monastery, Theodosius de Villehardouin.
 Historian Steven Runciman relates how she was accompanied by the Patriarch Euthymius of Antioch.
 However, in Caesarea they learned that Hulagu had died, so Maria was instead married to his son, Abaqa Khan.
-She led a pious life and was quite influential on the political and religious outlooks of the Mongols, many of whom were already Nestorian Christians.
+She led a pious life and was quite influential on the political and religious outlooks of the Mongols, many of whom were already Church of the East Christians.
 They had previously looked to Doquz Khatun, Hulagu's wife, as a religious leader.
 When Doquz also died in 1265, this sentiment turned to Maria, who was called "Despina Khatun" by the Mongols (Δέσποινα being Greek for "Lady").